Fact: Black Deer Festival 2018 is the only UK festival to host the brilliant, and multi-award-winning Jason Isbell and The 400 Unit this summer.

 Jason Isbell and The 400 Unit have had a busy few weeks adding to an already impressive list of accolades for the mantelpiece.
 Isbell took home the Grammy for Best American Roots Song with ‘If We Were Vampires’, as well as Best Americana Album with sixth studio album, ‘The Nashville Sound’ – produced by Dave Cobb.

-Award winning Jason Isbell is coming to the UK
+Award winning Jason Isbell is coming to the UK in 2018

 No stranger to this Grammy-award-winning combo, the songwriter and guitarist won big two years ago at the 58th Grammy Awards for the same categories, taking home Best American Roots Song with ’24 Frames’, and ‘Something More Than Free’ stole the title for Best Americana Album.